Blaizzy/mlx-embeddings/docs/Python-for-Formula-Authors.md

 ## Libraries

-### Python declarations
+### Python declarations for libraries

 Libraries built for Python 3 should include `depends_on "python@3.x"`, which will bottle against Homebrew's Python 3.x.
 Python 2.x libraries must function when they are installed against either the system Python or brewed Python.

 Python 2 libraries need a `uses_from_macos "python@2"` declaration; they will be built with the system Python, but should still be usable with any other Python 2.7.
-If this is not the case, it's an upstream bug; [here's some advice for resolving it](https://blog.tim-smith.us/2015/09/python-extension-modules-os-x/).
+If not, it's an upstream bug; [here's some advice for resolving it](https://blog.tim-smith.us/2015/09/python-extension-modules-os-x/).

-### Installing
+### Installing libraries

 Libraries may be installed to `libexec` and added to `sys.path` by writing a `.pth` file (named like "homebrew-foo.pth") to the `prefix` site-packages.
-This simplifies the ensuing drama if `pip` is accidentally used to upgrade a Homebrew-installed package and prevents the accumulation of stale .pyc files in Homebrew's site-packages.
+This simplifies the ensuing drama if pip is accidentally used to upgrade a Homebrew-installed package and prevents the accumulation of stale `.pyc` files in Homebrew's site-packages.

 Most formulae presently just install to `prefix`.

-### Dependencies
+### Dependencies for libraries

-The dependencies of libraries must be installed so that they are importable.
+Library dependencies must be installed so that they are importable.
 To minimise the potential for linking conflicts, dependencies should be installed to `libexec/<vendor>` and added to `sys.path` by writing a second `.pth` file (named like "homebrew-foo-dependencies.pth") to the `prefix` site-packages.

 ## Further down the rabbit hole

 Additional commentary that explains why Homebrew does some of the things it does.

-### setuptools vs. distutils vs. pip
+### Setuptools vs. Distutils vs. pip

 Distutils is a module in the Python standard library that provides developers a basic package management API.
-Setuptools is a module distributed outside the standard library that extends distutils.
-It is a convention that Python packages provide a `setup.py` that calls the `setup()` function from either distutils or setuptools.
+Setuptools is a module distributed outside the standard library that extends Distutils.
+It is a convention that Python packages provide a `setup.py` that calls the `setup()` function from either Distutils or Setuptools.

 Setuptools provides the `easy_install` command, which is an end-user package management tool that fetches and installs packages from PyPI, the Python Package Index. `pip` is another, newer end-user package management tool, which is also provided outside the standard library.
-While pip supplants `easy_install`, pip does not replace the other functionality of the setuptools module.
+While pip supplants `easy_install`, it does not replace the other functionality of the Setuptools module.

-Distutils and pip use a "flat" installation hierarchy that installs modules as individual files under site-packages while `easy_install` installs zipped eggs to site-packages instead.
+Distutils and pip use a "flat" installation hierarchy that installs modules as individual files under `site-packages` while `easy_install` installs zipped eggs to `site-packages` instead.

-Distribute (not to be confused with distutils) is an obsolete fork of setuptools.
+Distribute (not to be confused with Distutils) is an obsolete fork of Setuptools.
 Distlib is a package maintained outside the standard library which is used by pip for some low-level packaging operations and is not relevant to most `setup.py` users.

 ### Running `setup.py`

-In the event that a formula needs to interact with `setup.py` instead of calling `pip`, Homebrew provides a helper method, `Language::Python.setup_install_args`, which returns useful arguments for invoking `setup.py`.
+For when a formula needs to interact with `setup.py` instead of calling `pip`, Homebrew provides the helper method `Language::Python.setup_install_args` which returns useful arguments for invoking `setup.py`.
 Your formula should use this instead of invoking `setup.py` explicitly.
 The syntax is:

 ```ruby
 system Formula["python@3.x"].opt_bin/"python3", *Language::Python.setup_install_args(prefix)